doctype-Melvin/battleship/README.md

  but doesn't lead to confusing and unwanted side effects.
 `.toEqual` should be the default for comparisons in unit testing.

+### General quirks
+At some point I've accidentally added a `type: module` property to my `package.json` file.
+This caused me a bit of a headache since this lead to Webpack throwing an error.
+I've really didn't notice that.
+Before finding the solution to this problem online, I've changed all my `imports` to `require` functions.
+The `require` is a built-in function of NodeJS that takes an external module, reads the file, executes and returns the export object - pretty much what I think the `import` statement does.
+After the above mentioned change, I ran into the problem that upon running `npm run build` I would receive the response: 'ReferenceError: require is not defined in ES module scope, you can use import instead'.
+To solve this problem, I went to my package.json an looked for a `type` property witch was set to `module`.
+By removing this property and re-running npm, Webpack executed as expected.

 ### Resources
 [Paper](https://pageperso.lis-lab.fr/guilherme.fonseca/battleship_conf.pdf) discussing the most efficient algorithms for battleship.